Batteries

 Dual Chemistry 2A Charger

 You will need to put a mating connector on a charger if you a charger elsewhere.
 Remember: the charger must specifcally match the battery chemistry: LiFePO4, or Lead-Acid.
 A charger for one of these is not appropriate for the other.
-I offer a 2 amp charger that can be switched to either battery chemistry, and it is supplied with the mating connector wired.

 About Connectors